rockinblocks/rockinblocks/README.md

 #### Seeing your blocks in your Gatsby site

 While building out a block, Storybook is typically the fastest way to work, but sometimes you want to be sure that Gatsby is properly pulling in your blocks package and everything looks okay.
-This is achieved by starting your Gatsby development server, and then building your blocks library. **Please note that changes made while developing in Storybook will not be seen in your Gatsby application until you build your blocks library.**
+This is achieved by starting your Gatsby development server, and then building your blocks library. **Please note that changes made while developing in Storybook will not be seen in your Gatsby application until you build your blocks library.** This is because the `dist`, which is created during the build, is what is distributed within the NPM package, and subsequently to your Gatsby site.

 ```
 # Start your Gatsby development site